n8henrie/cookiecutter-pypackage/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 1. Clone your fork locally:

         $ git clone git@github.com:your_name_here/{{ cookiecutter.repo_name }}.git

-1. Install your local copy into a virtualenv.
-Assuming you have python >= 3.4 installed, this is how you set up your fork for local development:

         $ cd {{ cookiecutter.repo_name }}

+1. Check out the `dev` branch, where development happens prior to being merged into `master`.
+Your changes should be based on the `dev` branch, and your PR should eventually be requested against my `dev` branch.

+        $ git checkout dev

+1. Install your local copy into a virtualenv (`venv` in modern python).
+Some linux distributions will require you to install `python-venv` or `python3-venv`, other times it will already be bundled with python.
+There are many ways to skin a cat, but this is how I usually set up a fork for local development:

-        $ python3 -m venv venv
+        $ python3 -m venv .venv # set up hidden virtualenv folder: .venv
-        $ source venv/bin/activate
+        $ source ./.venv/bin/actiate # activate virtualenv
+        $ which python
+        /Users/me/{{ cookiecutter.repo_name }}/.venv/bin/python
-        $ pip install -e .
+        $ python -m pip install -e .[dev] # editable install with dev deps

 1. Create a branch for local development: